Computing - Digital Leaders Blog

 Welcome to the Digital Leaders Blog Page!

-Starting in January, they will be adding text and images, to show you what they are learning in Computing, this term.
+We meet weekly to add text, video and images, to show you what we have been learning in Computing, this term.

 We hope you enjoy reading about the Computing skills Northgate pupils are developing!

 Year 1 are learning how to log in, open and save documents.

 They are developing their mouse skills to drag and drop text and images within a PowerPoint.

 Y1 are learning to group objects, label them and to say which group has more/less/most/least.

 Year 2 have been exploring how music can make them think and feel.
 They made patterns and used them to make music with both percussion instruments and digital tools.
 They created different rhythms and tunes, using the movement of animals for inspiration.
 Y2 shared their creations and compared creating music digitally and non-digitally.